Yankees vs. Angels Player Props Betting Odds

-Shohei Ohtani and Gleyber Torres are two of the players with prop bets available when the Los Angeles Angels and the New York Yankees play at Angel Stadium of Anaheim on Tuesday (first pitch at 9:38 PM ET).
+Player prop betting options for Gleyber Torres, Shohei Ohtani and others are available in the New York Yankees-Los Angeles Angels matchup at Angel Stadium of Anaheim on Wednesday, starting at 7:07 PM ET.

 Bet on this matchup or its props with BetMGM!